 Many of its Western counterparts can definitely learn a thing or two by appropriately employing some of the innovative tactics in their own market to stand out from the crowd and emulate the success found in China.

-IT Consultis has had over 10 years of experience in helping businesses with their digital transformation in China, including e-Commerce penetration with a new product/service or via a new pathway.
+IT Consultis has had over 12 years of experience in helping businesses with their digitalization journey, as a digital transformation and eCommerce agency in China.

 We have consulted and developed many digital assets for brands to enhance their omnichannel capabilities, optimize their visibility in multiple touchpoints, and deliver a consistent and convenient experience to customers.

-Therefore, if you have any questions at all about your e-Commerce opportunities in China, send ITC a message via email or WeChat (on your right) to gain more expert insights and recommendations!
+Therefore, if you have any questions at all about your e-Commerce opportunities in China, send ITC a message via email or WeChat to gain more expert insights and recommendations!

 The eCommerce business in China started to emerge in 1997 - 1998 and has been evolving quickly since the foundation of Alibaba in 1999.